Kantronics KAM All Mode TNC for HF Packet Radio

 This TNC directs its commands to ports via the selected “stream”.
 This TNC has 16 streams by default (can be changed using the MAXUsers command), the first 8 are HF and the second 8 are VHF.

 You can switch streams by issuing the stream switch character followed by the stream number.
 For example, to determine the stream switch characters, type STR.
 The TNC will respond with the hexadecimal ASCII characters for HF/VHF.
-In my example, I set mine to “$” and “/”.
-This means I would type $A to switch to the first HF stream A. For VHF, I would type /A.

 The selected stream and stream status can be shown using the STATUS command: